-Submariner gateway nodes need to be able to accept traffic over ports 4500/UDP and 500/UDP when using IPSEC.
+Submariner gateway nodes need to be able to accept traffic over UDP ports (4500 and 500 by default) when using IPsec.
 In addition we use port 4800/UDP to encapsulate traffic from the worker nodes to the gateway nodes and ensuring that Pod IP addresses are preserved.

-Additionally, the default Openshift deployments don’t allow assigning an elastic public IP to existing worker nodes, something that it’s necessary at least on one end of the IPSEC connections.
+Additionally, the default OpenShift deployment does not allow assigning an elastic public IP to existing worker nodes, which may be necessary on one end of the IPsec connections.

-To handle all those details we provide a script that will prepare your AWS OpenShift deployment for submariner, and will create an additional gateway node with an external IP.
+To handle all those details we provide a script prep_for_subm.sh that will prepare your AWS OpenShift deployment for Submariner, and will create an additional gateway node with an external IP:

-curl https://raw.githubusercontent.com/submariner-io/submariner/master/tools/openshift/ocp-ipi-aws/prep_for_subm.sh -L -O chmod a+x ./prep_for_subm.sh ./prep_for_subm.sh cluster-a # respond yes when terraform asks ./prep_for_subm.sh cluster-b # respond yes when terraform asks
+curl https://raw.githubusercontent.com/submariner-io/submariner/master/tools/openshift/ocp-ipi-aws/prep_for_subm.sh -L -O chmod a+x ./prep_for_subm.sh ./prep_for_subm.sh <OCP install path> # respond yes when terraform asks to approve, or add after path: -auto-approve

-INFO Please note that oc, aws-cli, terraform, and unzip need to be installed before running the
+INFO Please note that oc, aws-cli, terraform, and wget need to be installed before running the

 In the following example, we create the gateway node on cluster-b, with custom IPsec ports and instance type:

 export IPSEC_NATT_PORT=4501 export IPSEC_IKE_PORT=501 export GW_INSTANCE_TYPE=m4.xlarge ./prep_for_subm.sh cluster-b